+- Helen Seddon Mental Health Lead

-- Joanne Loxam DSL / Mental Health Lead
+- Joanne Loxam DSL

+- Emma Hartley DSL

 - Juliet Duncan Lead in PSHE

+- Hannah Kelly Lead in PD

 - Ciara Porter Lead in CPD

+- Victoria Taylor PSO / Mental Health year 7

-- Marie Wilkinson PSO / Mental Health year 8/9
+- Louise Baldwin PSO / Mental Health year 8

+- Richard Preston PSO / Mental Health Year 9

-- Anne Marie Carruthers PSO / Mental Health year 10/11
+- Sarah Rowan PSO / Mental Health year 10

-- Louise Baldwin PSO / Mental Health year 7
+- Richard Teasdale PSO / Mental Health year 11

-- Stuart Seddon PSO/Mental Health year 12/13
+- Stuart Seddon PSO / Mental Health year 12/13

 - Luisa Ordonez ARK Manager / Mental Health SEN

 - Jayne Nickson ARK / Ready to Learn Lead / ARK

+- Darren White ASD Specialist

+- Ben O'Flynn Chaplain

-- Rachel Cortes Chaplain / Councillor
+- Rachel Cortes Chaplain / Counsellor

-- Deidre Trueman Councillor
+- Deirdre Trueman Counsellor

-- Sarah Swindlehurst School Nurse
+- Liz Atkinson School Nurse

-Any member of staff who is concerned about the mental health or well-being of a student should speak to the Mental Health Lead in the first instance.
-If there is a fear that the student is in danger of immediate harm than the normal child protection procedures should be followed with an immediate referral to the DSL/ Deputy DSL or the Head Teacher.
+Any member of staff who is concerned about the mental health or wellbeing of a student should speak to the Mental Health Lead in the first instance.
+If there is a fear that the student is in danger of immediate harm then the normal child protection procedures should be followed with an immediate referral to the DSL/ Deputy DSL or the Head Teacher.
 If the student presents a medical emergency then the normal procedure for medical emergencies should be followed, including alerting the first-aid staff and contacting emergency services if necessary.
 Where referral to CAMHS is appropriate this will be led and managed by the Pastoral Support Officer.